kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 - ## Consolidation
 	- Which problems require **Algebra** to model and which can be modelled with **Number Sense** alone?
 Solve each problem first and then **categorize** each as needing Algebra or Number Sense. logseq.order-list-type:: number
-		- Solve this Riddle:  A number plus ten, minus four, plus seven is equal to a quarter of its size less eleven. logseq.order-list-type:: number
+		- While s
+		  logseq.order-list-type:: number
 		- A quarter of all Canadians love Pineapple on Pizza.
 A tenth of the Pineapple lovers also love Grapes on Pizza.
 If there are 40.1 million Canadians, how many would eat Grapes and Pineapple on their Pizza? logseq.order-list-type:: number
-		- logseq.order-list-type:: number
+		- Solve this Riddle:  A number plus ten, minus four, plus seven is equal to a quarter of its size less eleven. logseq.order-list-type:: number
 	- A lot of problems on the #EQAO test will require you to model a situation using **Algebra** or **Number Sense** and then solve or simplify. logseq.order-list-type:: number
 		- Describe what **Algebra** means in one sentence, using your own words.